Why should I choose to learn the piano or keyboard?

 our best effort to reschedule a make-up lesson for you and we allow a reasonable number of cancellations per quarter.
 As we cater for both adult and school-aged students, our schedule does not

-follow the usual school term.
+always follow the usual school term.